National frameworks to address hate crime in Armenia

 Within the General Prosecutor Office, hate crimes are recorded by the relevant subdivision of the Prosecutor's Office assigned to a given case (for example, the Prosecutor's Office of Marz province, the city of Yerevan, or the garrison military prosecutor's office).

-Following the adoption of a new Criminal Procedure Code, the forms used by the Prosecutor's Office were amended and now require a statistical record of all hate crime cases.
+Following the adoption of a new Criminal Procedure Code, the forms used by the Prosecutor's Office were amended to include a statistical record of all hate crime cases.

 Hate crime victim support

-Armenia's Criminal Procedure Code does not provide special conditions for recognizing hate crimes victims, and their status does not differ from the status of victims of other offences.
+Armenia's Criminal Procedure Code does not grant special recognition to hate crime victims, and their status does not differ from the status of victims of other offences.

-Civil society organizations (CSOs) are the most frequent providers of support to hate crime victims in Armenia.
+Civil society organizations (CSOs) are the primary support providers to hate crime victims in Armenia.
 CSOs typically offer legal assistance, social services, medical assistance and psychological support.
-However, the work of support providers is often hampered by insufficient resources and limited territorial reach.
+However, the work of support providers is often hindered by insufficient resources and limited territorial reach.
 CSOs' assistance includes services facilitated through 24-hour hotlines and emergency shelters.

 There are no measures in place to ensure the sensitive and respectful treatment of hate crime victims by the police.

-In line with the provisions of Article 74 of Armenia's Criminal Procedure Code, hate crime victims can take advantage of a range of special protection measures free of charge, including transfer to another place of residence.
-The body providing special protection may house victims in state or non-state accommodation, support centres, their own service buildings, or residential spaces rented for use as a safe place (point 28 of Annex No 1, approved by Decision of the Government No 560-N of 22 April, 2022,).
-Non-state accommodation and support centres are used upon the consent of their executive bodies.
+In line with the provisions of Article 74 of Armenia's Criminal Procedure Code, hate crime victims can access a range of special protection measures free of charge, including transfer to another place of residence.
+The body providing special protection may house victims in state or non-state accommodation, support centres, their own service buildings, or residential spaces rented for use as a safe place (point 28 of Annex No 1, approved by Government Decision No. 560-N of 22 April 2022).
+Non-state accommodation and support centres are used with the consent of their executive bodies.

-According to part 3 of Article 179 of the Criminal Procedure Code, in case criminal proceedings are not initiated, the investigator is obliged to promptly inform the person who submitted the report in writing, and also provide the confirmation of the supervising prosecutor.
-The written explanation must state the grounds for the decision not to initiate criminal proceedings, and clarify the procedure and the time limits for appealing against the decision.
+According to part 3 of Article 179 of the Criminal Procedure Code, if criminal proceedings are not initiated, the investigator is obliged to promptly inform the person who submitted the report in writing, along with confirmation from the supervising prosecutor.
+The written explanation must state the grounds for the decision and clarify the procedure and time limits for appealing the decision.

 According to Article 159 of the Criminal Procedure Code, compensation may be awarded in case the offence results in the following damages: (i) direct property damage; (ii) expenses incurred for the replacement or repair of property that was lost, damaged or destroyed; (iii) reasonable healthcare expenses, including additional food and care; (iv) reasonable expenses for the burial of a deceased victim or a person declared to be a victim, including to erect a memorial stone or tombstone, and to maintain the grave site.
 Victims also have the right to bring actions under civil procedure for the compensation of damages left unsettled.